Trends, influences, real numbers.

 The simple answer is, of course, that the cost of borrowing goes down.
 Buying a home or property with a mortgage becomes more inviting because lower interest rates mean lower monthly payments or more 'house' that you'll be able to afford.

 But, there's a catch.
 Lower rates are an unmistakable signal from the central bank that the economy is slowing down (job losses? wage cuts?), and people aren't buying enough big-ticket items.
-When rates are lowered, it can help spur economic growth by making it more attractive for businesses and consumers to borrow.

-The caution comes with the potential to allow low rates for too long.
-The extended economic stimulus may again risk igniting inflation and therefore rising rates.
 Correctly forecasting the balance of risks between stimulating or cooling our economy is the central bank's most difficult and most important task.

-Affecting lender's prime rates and, therefore, your variable rate mortgage products, the Bank of Canada schedules eight interest rate announcement dates each year:
+Affecting lenders' prime rates and, therefore, your variable-rate mortgage products, the Bank of Canada schedules eight interest rate announcement dates each year:

-At its rate dates, the central bank will either move its benchmark rate up or down or keep it the same — and offer comments on the economic conditions and influences that instructed its decision.
+At its rate dates, the central bank will either move its policy rate up or down or keep it the same — and offer comments on the economic conditions and influences that instructed its decision.
 It will also indicate a direction for future rate decisions based on these sentiments.

 It can take action between these scheduled times — but only under extraordinary circumstances.

-Regardless of the actual mortgage rate you receive from your lender, you'll need to qualify at a higher rate determined by the federal government.
-Right now, you'll be stress-tested at a rate that's at least 5.25%, or 2.0% higher than your contract rate, whichever is greater.
+Regardless of the actual mortgage rate you receive from your lender, you'll need to qualify at a higher rate determined by the federal government for your home purchase — most insured and uninsured renewal switches get a pass.

 This requirement was set in place in 2019 to help ensure Canadian homeowners can still afford their payments if rates go up.

 At True North Mortgage, your expert mortgage broker can offer your best qualifying rates (thanks to our volume discount) and great mortgage advice.
-Unified, salaried, and highly-trained — we'll help you sort out your options, and which rates or mortgage products will be the best for your situation.
+Unified, salaried, and highly-trained — we'll help you sort out your options and which rates or mortgage products will be the best for your situation.

 Holding your best rate for as long as the lender will allow (can be up to 4 months) will protect you against increases while you make home buying or mortgage decisions.